 Research undertaken at NICTA is undertaken within five large-scale Research Groups:

 These groups each have a long-term vision for innovative ICT research with the aim of becoming the leading groups in their field.

 NICTA focuses on wealth creation opportunities that draw on and exploit its areas of research excellence.
 These take the form of funded industry partnerships, startup companies or research outcomes which have major social impact.
-Four Business Teams drive commercial outcomes in the following recognised application domains for ICT:
+Three Business Teams drive commercial outcomes in the following recognised application domains for ICT: